Promiseejiro/practical_test/README.md

 # Internship Assessment

-This project is an assessment test assign to me for an internship role.
+This project is an assessment  assign to me for an internship role.

 # Features